Travel Guide To Cebu: Itinerary, Budget, And Tips

 The only problem is if you are scared of heights!
 The wind scares me the most because it feels like it’s going to blow me away.

+You can spend your last day in Cebu touring the main city.
 It’s easier to DIY when touring the city.
 Aside from that, it’s cheaper too!

 As for your pasalubong, don’t forget to drop by Shamrock and Tabo-an market.